Skip to main content

 But with all the thousands of cheeses to choose from, which ones are best suited to dessert?
 The good news is that virtually any fine cheese will do.
 Why, even notoriously stinky Epoisses or firm and savory Parmigiano Reggiano can become their own kind of pudding, so long as they're presented the right way.

-But if that makes for an overwhelming array to choose from, try out some of our favorites below, ranging from gooey chevres to luscious triple-cremes, from pungent blues to rich and buttery burratas.
+But if that makes for an overwhelming array to choose from, we picked a few of what we consider the best dessert cheeses, ranging from gooey chevres to luscious triple-cremes, from pungent blues to rich and buttery burratas.
 We recommend serving a plate of around 2 or 3 of the following options, giving guests the chance to switch between different tastes and textures.
 Remember to also accompany each cheese with its own pairings, or at the very least, some honey (which can turn practically any cheese into dessert).

 1. Brillat Savarin with Papaya